RhysCAllen/CS50_public/MaxwellBoltzmann.md

 It was necessary to cast my NumPy arrays to 32-bit floats, otherwise the different float sizes created an interesting effect where an array with the same pointer address appeared to have different values in C vs Python.
 In fact it was the different stride length (array element size of 32-bit vs 64-bit) that created this illusion.

 Each time the frame is updated in the python animate() function, it is passed by reference to C where the new particle positions are calculated.
 The relationship between the frame rate and the particle speed is controlled in order to illustrate a smooth animation of continuous particle motion.
+The histogram looked best at around 2 frames per second.
+I needed to know the size of the markers to calculate when they collided, so I found some online code to pin the marker size to the units of the x axis of the scatterplot.
+Then I chose x unit sizes so that the particle animation would look smooth and continuous for the actual particle speeds, approx. 450 meters/sec for room temperatures.

 ###### file name: particles.c
 CBLAS: